Russellville, Arkansas: Education

-Russellville is home to Arkansas Tech University, which was founded in 1909 and as of 2014 has 12,003 students.
+Russellville is home to Arkansas Tech University, which was founded in 1909 and as of 2014 had 12,003 students.
 Russellville is within the Russellville School District, which operates Russellville High School.

-Russellville is also home to the Alternative learning center, which is made up of SLC (student learning center), SDC (student detention center), and an adult education center.
-The SLC program allows failing students to get more individualized attention so that they can catch up with the rest of their classmates or attain their high school diploma.
-The SDC program serves like an in-school suspension and serves students ranging from middle to high school.
-The adult learning center allows high school dropouts to come back and obtain their high school diplomas or GEDs.

 In popular culture

-In 2013, Russellville was chosen as one of the filming locations for the independent Christian film "Cowboys and Jesus".
+In 2013, Russellville was chosen as one of the filming locations for the independent Christian film Cowboys and Jesus.
 One scene was filmed at Cyclone Stadium, depicting a football game in which locals from the area were invited to attend, appearing as "extras".

 Russellville power plant Arkansas Nuclear One was featured in a 2011 episode of Aerial America on the Smithsonian Channel.